kishor-kashid/SpendSense/ai-features-task-list.md

 ## Notes

-- All AI features require **both** data processing consent AND AI consent
+- All AI features require **AI consent only** (independent of data processing consent)
 - AI features are opt-in (users must explicitly enable)
 - AI features can be disabled at any time (revoke consent)
-- Template-based systems remain available as fallback
+- **Existing functionality remains completely unchanged** - template-based rationales, recommendations, etc. all work as before
-- AI features enhance existing functionality, don't replace core logic
+- AI features are **additive** - they add new capabilities without replacing existing ones
+- AI rationale is provided as additional `ai_rationale` field alongside existing `rationale` field
+- AI Features tab is added to Dashboard (Overview, Transactions, Insights, **AI Features**)
 - All AI-generated content must pass existing guardrails (tone validation, etc.)
 - Cost monitoring is critical - set up alerts for API usage
 - Prompt engineering is iterative - expect to refine prompts based on results
+- No regressions - all existing tests must continue to pass